 In determining a suspended, probationary sentence, the Judge is given broad discretion in setting the terms and conditions of probation.

 At Powers Law Firm, we walk you through the applicable law and advise you as to the proper strategies to take.
-We understand the intricacies of the criminal laws in North and South Carolina and can guide you through the process.
+We understand the intricacies of the criminal laws in North Carolina and can guide you through the process.

 Helpful Information About Criminal Charges